SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPersonAgent/GetMyPerson.md

 so.topic: reference
 ---

+# NSPersonEntity GetMyPerson()

 Gets the person info belonging to the currently logged on user.

 **Returns:** NSPersonEntity